So you’re ready to put up a new birdhouse?

 Well, not quite!
 The busy comings and goings of multiple bird species at feeders and bird baths are actually off-putting for nesting birds, and bird houses placed too close to feeders and baths may not get used at all.

-To build their nests and raise their young in peace, birds prefer a quiet space where they won’t be intruded upon.
+To build their nests and raise their young in peace, birds prefer a quiet space where they won’t be bothered.
 To be on the safe side, place your nest box at least 15 feet away from your bird feeders and bird baths.

 Nest Boxes Without Protection